Will Rogers, Cherokee Cowboy Humorist from Oklahoma

-Will Rogers Gardens is a little farther away in Oklahoma City, so you can either add it to the same day as the Museums and Birthplace or just make a day of visiting it and other fun things to do in Oklahoma City (population around 644,000).
+Will Rogers Gardens is a little farther away in Oklahoma City, so you can either add it to the same day as the Museums and Birthplace or just make a day of visiting it and other fun things to do in sprawling Oklahoma City.
 While in Oklahoma City, you might enjoy stopping by two other literary landmarks there.
 Click here for information: Angie Debo in Oklahoma City and Ralph Ellison in Oklahoma City

 Try visiting willrogers.com online and then two or three locations in a day.
 Then watch his films.
 Make it a Will Rogers marathon!

 (Also see the California page for Will Rogers.)